UlrikaRakkaBrant/js-project-happy-thoughts/README.md

 ## 👩‍💻 Author

-Built with 💖, ☕, and a lot of happy thoughts by **Ulrika Einerbrant**
+Brewed with 🍵, mixed with 💖, sparked by curiosity — and sprinkled with a bit of AI magic while learning and coding.
-Frontend developer passionate about accessible, joyful user experiences.
+Brought to life by Ulrika Einerbrant, frontend developer crafting calm, accessible, and joyful experiences.

-> _“Sharing happiness, one thought at a time.”_
+“Sharing happiness, one thought at a time.”

 ---